vtex-apps/native-types/docs/README.md

 ### IOMessageWithMarkers

 This component is used to render messages with interpolations and custom tags (markers).
-These markers are useful to wrap a aprt of the message with CSS handles.
+These markers are useful to wrap a part of the message with CSS handles.

 | Prop name | Type | Description | Default Value |
 | --- | --- | --- | --- |